Observability of Schr\"odinger propagators on tori in rough settings: Observability for General Propagators

-Consequently, since $u_0 \ne 0$, we have $ u \ne 0$.
-It remains to show the non-existence of nonzero Schrödinger waves vanishing on a space-time domain with positive measure.
+On the other hand, since $u_0 \ne 0$, we have $ u \ne 0$.
+It remains to show that Schrödinger waves vanishing on a space-time domain with positive Lebesgue measure must vanish identically.
 First, with an argument similar to the proof of Lemma~\ref{lem::unique-continuation-V=0} we obtain a temporal holomorphic extension of Schrödinger waves.

 \begin{lemma} For $d \ge 1$, $V \in L^q_x$ with $q \in I_d$, $u_0 \in L^2_x$, and almost all $x \in \torus^d$, $u_x : t \mapsto e^{-it\hamiltonian_V} u_0(x)$ extends to a holomorphic function in $H^2(\mathbb{C}^-)$. \end{lemma}